Revised February 2023 – original written in 2016 .

-Below you’ll find two sections:
+Below you’ll find two main sections:

-- An infographic listing 20 potential problems with punishment.
+- The 20 potential problems with punishment.

 - A few suggestions of how to get rid of counter surfing without resorting to punishment.

-The 20 problems with punishment.
+The 20 problems with punishment

 If no other information is available to the animal, such as being fitted with a remote electronic collar, these are the potential problems that have been identified when using punishment to stop unwanted behaviour.